Guide to Running for Beginners

 Sometimes starting a new fitness program can be overwhelming, and obstacles are inevitable.
 Try these motivational tips to help you stay on track with your training:

-• Track your running distance.
+Track your running distance.
 There are many free running apps that you can install on your phone to track your running pace and distance.
 This will help you see your progress and boost your motivation.
+If you run at the gym, the treadmill will tell you your distance and pace.
 Sometimes new runners are too hard on themselves, and looking at your training log will remind you of all the miles (or kilometers) you’ve logged.

-• Make it fun.
+Make it fun.
 Running can feel like a burden or chore or it can be a great release and relaxing activity.
-Take steps to make your running more fun and you’ll be more likely to stick with it.
+Take steps to make your running more fun and you’ll be more likely to stick with your new exercise habit.
 Run with a friend, family member, or your dog for companionship.
 Explore new routes to break up your routine.
 The more you make your runs enjoyable, the more you’ll find yourself running.

 Following a Running Plan